 A hydrocoele can be treated by draining the fluid with a needle (aspiration) or by a minor surgical procedure.

-To drain a hydrocoele a needle is inserted into the hydrocoele and the fluid is removed.
+To drain a hydrocele, a needle is inserted into the hydrocoele and the fluid is removed (aspirated).
 To prevent fluid reaccumulating after it has been drained, a special fluid called a “sclerosing” fluid may be injected into the scrotum after the hydrocoele has been drained.
 The sclerosing fluid helps to seal off the passage from the abdomen to the scrotum, preventing fluid from re-entering the scrotum.
+Recurrence is common after aspiration and sclerotherapy and the procedure can be painful. therefor, it is usually a treatment of last resort.

 Surgical removal of the hydrocoele (hydrocelectomy) may be recommended in cases where the hydrocoele is large and painful or where it has recurred after aspiration.
 This is a minor surgical procedure performed on a day stay basis.
 In infants a general anaesthetic is used.
 In adults a regional anaesthetic may be used.

-During surgery a small incision is made in the scrotum.
+During surgery a small incision is made in the scrotum or lower abdomen.
 The hydrocoele is drained of fluid and the membranes involved with the hydrocoele are removed.
 The incision is closed with small stitches.
 Surgery usually ensures permanent resolution of the hydrocoele.